MidHunterX/Hunter-OS/.mozilla/README.md

 ## Problems

-- Cannot use ESC to deselect url bar
+- Cannot use ESC to deselect url bar.
+[Bug Report](https://bugzilla.mozilla.org/show_bug.cgi?id=1086524) opened 10 years ago but still not solved.
 - `.mozilla` in $HOME, not following Freedesktop XDG Base Directory Specification
-- Slow development
 - Features and Open Issues stays on for Milleniums
 - Even though customizable, it has many design limitations
 - Tougher to implement vertical tabs natively